 What you have in your portfolio, firstly needs to be based on value.
 You do not want to buy expensive stuff even though they are good.
 The second is based on quality of cash flow or the sustainability of their business.
 The third is how they fit into what you want to achieve in your wealth plan.
 (You can read more about how to evaluate financial assets, comparing them on a high level in this post)

-You can always shift assets from one to another
+You can always Shift Wealth Asset Mix from One to Another

 The challenge is always to not fall for the sunk cost fallacy.
 A sunk cost is a cost that is being paid in the past and can never recovered back.